spacetelescope/drizzlepac/doc/source/singlevisit.rst

 which were taken as part of a visit.
 Any associations which were defined by the proposal are ignored, since the visit itself gets treated, in essence, as a new association.
-The input files can be specified either using the **poller** file format used by the STScI automated processing or a file with a simple list of filenames.
+The input files can be specified either using the **poller** file format used by the STScI automated processing or a file with a simple list of filenames (one filename per line).

 Automated poller input file format
 ----------------------------------